chr15m/pocketoperations.com/pages/pocket-operator-faqs.md

 Now the BPM of your pocket operator will be driven by the external device.
 Have fun!

 <div class="video-container"><iframe width="1280" height="720" src="https://www.youtube.com/embed/Wunz6TUoVuU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+## Setting the pocket operator volume

+Setting the volume on your pocket operator device is not obvious.
+What you have to do is hold down the BPM button and then press one any of the numbered buttons from 1 to 16.
+This will set the volume to whichever button you press, with 1 being the lowest volume and 16 being the highest.